Sedlčany: History

 The first written mention of Sedlčany is from 1294, when Sedlčany already held market rights.
-Then held by the Vítkovci Neuhaus (Hradec) family, the estates were given in pawn to the Rosenberg family by King John of Bohemia in 1337.
+Then held by the Lords of Hradec, the estates were given in pawn to the Rosenberg family by King John of Bohemia in 1337.
 The citizens joined the Hussite movement as vassals of Oldřich II of Rosenberg and during the Hussite Wars the town temporarily was controlled by radical Taborites.
 Thanks to Oldřich II of Rosenberg, Sedlčany gained town privileges in 1418.

 In 1475, Sedlčany was acquired by the Lobkowicz family, but the Rosenbergs soon regained it.
 In the 16th century, the town became known for its production of quality cloth and brewing beer, and became a cultural centre.
 In 1580, Jakub Krčín acquired the town from William of Rosenberg, when they exchanged some properties.
 Upon his death in 1604, the last Rosenberg scion Peter Vok sold Sedlčany to the Bohemian chancellor Zdeněk Vojtěch Popel of Lobkowicz.
 The Lobkowicz family annexed Sedlčany to their Vysoký Chlumec estate.
 The town was devastated by the Swedish troops during the Thirty Years' War and did not recover until the mid-19th century.

 In 1943, Sedlčany was displaced and transformed into a military barracks for SS units within the SS-Truppenübungsplatz Böhmen.
 The surrounding area became a training ground with a military shooting range.